-Unless the mortgage states otherwise, the borrower has a right to pay off the debt at any time and stop the foreclosure process until the day of the foreclosure sale.
+Unless the terms of the mortgage state otherwise, Alabama homeowners facing foreclosure have the right to pay off their mortgage debt and stop the foreclosure process any day prior to the day of the foreclosure sale.

-If a borrower has other mortgage loans, those lenders typically receive notice as well.
-The sale takes place at the courthouse specified.
-After the foreclosure sale, and upon payment, a deed is given to the winning bidder.
+The foreclosure sale takes place at the courthouse specified and either online or in person, depending on the parameters of the sale platform at that point in time.
+After the foreclosure sale and upon payment, a deed is given to the winning bidder.

 Alabama foreclosure laws permit homeowners to redeem their properties for up to one year after the foreclosure sale, but the terms of many home loans specify a much shorter window.
 Additionally, Alabama foreclosure law states that loans originated after January 1, 2016, may have a much shorter right-of-redemption period (180 days) if the borrower claimed a homestead exemption on the Alabama foreclosure the year of the sale and the lender provided notice about state right-to-redeem policies 30 days prior to the foreclosure sale.
 Regardless of whether proper notice is served or not, homeowners are not permitted to redeem Alabama foreclosures more than a year after the foreclosure sale.